 - Tip your head over and rinse or shampoo and condition the gray section.

 - Once you're finished, you can towel dry the sections together.
 There is less likelihood of color bleed once the conditioner has been applied and rinsed out in the shower.

 I washed my hair following these steps for the six weeks that my hair was this color.
 Thanks to this washing procedure, I was able to extend the life of both the gray and the red for the entire six weeks, and they faded beautifully.

-Overall, I highly enjoyed using these two colors together.
-They worked incredibly vivid.
-I've always had good experiences with both Manic Panic and Ion Color Brilliance, and using these two colors together just helps continue to show how well the brands work together, even though they are competitors.
+Overall, I very much enjoyed using these two colors together.
+They worked well together and ended up looking incredibly vivid.
+I've always had good experiences with both Manic Panic and Ion Color Brilliance, and using these two colors together just showed how well these brands can work together despite being competitors.

-Both colors lasted reasonably well (about six weeks), and I did not have any issues with colors bleeding onto my skin and clothes (just minimally bleeding into each other).
+Both colors lasted reasonably well (about six weeks), and I did not have any issues with colors bleeding onto my skin and clothes, although they did bleed into each other ever so slightly.

 Overall, I would recommend both of these brands and these specific colors, especially together.
 I think they deliver an interesting, not-normally-seen visual, and it's definitely worth trying if you like to experiment!